Gurjantsingh1/GSinghBooks/GSinghBooks/README.txt

 10:35
-after that i updated my migration folder with  package manager console and now i review my table in SQL Server Object Explorer
+after that i updated my migration folder with  package manager console and now i review my table in SQL Server Object Explorer 11:00 after creating the category.ca adding it to applicationDB context